e7p/Letterpress/press/sample_post.md

 To make this whole writing and publishing experience possible, I built my own blogging system — [Letterpress](https://github.com/an0/Letterpress).

 I've been using [WordPress](http://wordpress.org) since July, 2009.
 It is almost good enough.
 I encountered several downtimes when MySQL hung.
 I don't know a thing about database so I had to reboot the whole machine.
-I even wrote 1 or 2 small WordPress plugins for my own use, which further consolidated my aversion to PHP.
+I even wrote 1 or 2 small WordPress plugins for my own use, which further consolidated my aversion to PHP.
 RSS/Atom feed generating is meaningless to me since I'm not famous and no one subscribe to my blog except myself.
 Comments are also just ego feeders and I guess I got more VIAGRA spams than sensible comments.
 Most importantly, the writing experience is not good, neither in its web editor nor in its mobile apps.

 I just want a minimal blogging system with good writing experience.
 Only static text files, no dynamic HTML generated from database.
 No RSS/Atom.
 No comments.
 And no PHP.